 David Chung, Greg Jarrett, thank you both.

-All right, 25 now till the top of the hour.
+All right, 25 now till the top of the hour, 800-941-Sean, our toll-free telephone number.

-I want to go back to the uh issue of North Korea first, and uh Heather Noward, who used to work at Fox, now working at the State Department, uh, they haven't heard from North Korea.
+And Heather Noward, who used to work at Fox, now working at the State Department, they haven't heard from North Korea.

-But even if they did, Trump didn't dump plane loads of cash and and cargo planes of cash and other currencies to get three hostages removed.
+But even if they did, Trump didn't dump plane loads of cash and cargo planes of cash and other currencies to get three hostages removed.

-Kim Jong-un Literally dismantling his nuclear site or his test site, um, him walking across the DMZ to stop firing missiles over Japan and threatening the world.
+Him walking across the DMZ to stop firing missiles over Japan and threatening the world.

-Uh, I'd say already we're in a pretty good spot.
+I'd say already we're in a pretty good spot.

 Here's what she said.

-And the fact that the media is oh, it's over.
+And the fact that the media is, oh, it's over.

 No, it's not over.

-Uh, because the president can go back to, let's see, sanctions, the military strike forces off the coast of North Korea.
+Because the president can go back to, let's see, sanctions, the military strike forces off the coast of North Korea.

 There's a lot of options there.

-Um other thing, I mean, we played some of this yesterday.
+One other thing, I mean, we played some of this yesterday.

-When a Republicans gonna go on offense and demand the Democrats answer these questions because this is happening to real Americans.
+When are Republicans going to go on offense and demand the Democrats answer these questions?

-As I have been down to the border, I have shown you over and over again the briefing I had with then Governor Rick Perry.
+As I have been down to the border, I have shown you over and over again the briefing I had with then Governor Rick Perry, how many Texans alone in a seven-year period were victims of crime, some petty and some really serious, like murder.

-This morning I especially want to speak to the young sons and daughters who join us here today.
+This morning, I especially want to speak to the young sons and daughters who join us here today.

 I want you to know that your moms and dads were among the bravest Americans to ever live.